Non-commutative geometry and thermodynamics of the Schwarzschild-AdS black hole: Thermodynamics

-Figure~\ref{fig:placeholder2} shows the behavior of $\hat{T}(r_{h})$ for a Schwarzschild–AdS black hole in noncommutative geometry for various values of $\Theta$.
-As $r_{h} \to 0$, noncommutativity removes the divergence of the Hawking temperature, in analogy with the effect of electric charge in the Reissner–Nordström black hole \cite{13}.
-As $r_{h}$ decreases, the surface temperature $\hat{T}$ increases, reaches a maximum value $\hat{T}^{\text{max}} = 0.039 / (\Theta L)$ at $r_{h}^{m} = \Theta L$, and then rapidly decreases to zero at $r_{h}^{\text{min}} = \Theta L / 2$.
-This behavior resembles that of quantum-corrected black holes \cite{Touati:2023gwv}.
+Figure~\ref{fig:T_rh} shows the behavior of $\hat{T}(r_{h})$ for a Schwarzschild--AdS black hole in NC geometry for various values of $\overline{\Theta}$.
+In the limit $r_{h} \to 0$, noncommutativity removes the divergence of the Hawking temperature, in analogy with the effect of electric charge in the Reissner--Nordstr\"om black hole~\cite{Kubiznak:2012wp}.
+As $r_{h}$ decreases, the surface temperature $\hat{T}$ increases and reaches a maximum value $\hat{T}^{\text{max}} = 0.02 / (\overline{\Theta} L)$ at the critical horizon radius $r_{h}^{c} = 2\overline{\Theta} L$.
+It then rapidly decreases to zero at the minimum horizon radius $r_{h}^{\text{min}} = \overline{\Theta} L$.
+This behavior resembles that of quantum-corrected black holes~\cite{Nozari:2006bi,Nicolini:2005vd}.

-We observe that decreasing the noncommutative parameter $\Theta$ leads to a higher maximum surface temperature, indicating that $\Theta$ acts as a quantum correction parameter.
-For $\Theta = 0$, $\hat{T}$ reduces to the ordinary Hawking temperature of a Schwarzschild–AdS black hole.
-In natural units ($\hbar = k_{B} = c = 1$), the thermal energy is $E^{\text{th}} = \hat{T}^{\text{max}}$, and the black hole mass reads
+The thermodynamic behavior of a noncommutativity-corrected black hole is qualitatively similar to that of a Schwarzschild--AdS black hole with a conformal anomaly, with the main difference being the presence of a temperature divergence in the latter case~\cite{Cai:2014jea}.
+We observe that decreasing the NC parameter $\overline{\Theta}$ leads to a higher maximum surface temperature, indicating that $\overline{\Theta}$ acts as a quantum correction parameter.
+For $\overline{\Theta}=0$, $\hat{T}$ reduces to the ordinary Hawking temperature of a Schwarzschild--AdS black hole.
+The thermal energy can be identified as $E^{\text{th}} = \hat{T}^{\text{max}}$, and the corresponding black hole mass reads

 At the critical point $r_{h}^{c}$, the thermal energy and mass of the black hole are of the same order of magnitude.
 The NC parameter can then be estimated as